 Removing parts from machines that weren’t designed to be removed, purely to fit it through a doorway or out of a facility, is not ideal.
 And at IES, we’ve experienced a fair few jobs like this over the years: Jobs which highlight the importance of accurate planning.

 The importance of site surveys

 Full, comprehensive site surveys are vital in every single job we complete: they help us to understand the layout of both the old and new sites, the specifications of the machines, and any factors - like slopes or narrow doorways - that will impact on the job.

-"Sometimes", says Brian, "you have to rely on what the customer has told you.
-If it's a factory 1,000 miles away, that cost can't be taken up by the contract: you rely on the client to give you the weights, sizes and measurements.
-Then you get there and you find that it's completely wrong, which can impact on the whole job".
+"Sometimes," says Brian, "you have to rely on what the customer has told you.
+If it's a factory 1,000 miles away, that cost can't be taken up by the contract: You rely on the client to give you the weights, sizes and measurements.
+Then you get there and you find that it's completely wrong, which can impact on the whole job."

 While these measurements should never be wrong, Brian understands how mistakes at the client end can happen.
 "Sometimes you'll look at the specification of the machine and it gives a certain measurement, but in reality, it's been modified so it's bigger than the spec says.
 It doesn't happen very often, but it does happen."

-Machinery deinstallation is a mammoth task - one whose size, complexity and planning is often underestimated by clients.
+Machinery deinstallation is a mammoth task - one whose size, complexity and planning are often underestimated by clients.
 Site surveys prior to the move, a good knowledge of the machines involved and accurate knowledge of their level of cleanliness, contamination, age and modifications are a must for a smooth process - and that’s exactly what we at IES are known for.

 Thanks so much to Brian Fletcher for taking the time to talk to us.
 Read more about the IES approach to factory relocation or call us on +44 (0)117 456 2188.